Bali Hotels › Laguna Hotel

 - Beach: Perfect beach: wide, spotlessly clean, immaculately raked, and lined with lounge chairs, umbrellas, and gazebos.

-- Views: Mostly views of the gardens, ponds, pools, and/or lawns.
-Some rooms are angled towards the beach, but any promised ‘sea views’ may disappoint.
+- Views: Mostly of the gardens, ponds, pools, and/or lawns.
+Some rooms are angled towards the beach but promised ‘sea views’ may disappoint.

-- Parking: Enough free and secure spots at the reception area, but think long and hard before driving anywhere in Bali.
+- Parking: Some free and secure spots, but think long and hard before driving anywhere in Bali.